Health insurance in the United States: Medicare Supplement Coverage (Medigap)

-Medicare Supplement policies are designed to cover expenses not covered (or only partially covered) by the "original Medicare" (Parts A & B) fee-for-service benefits.
-They are only available to individuals enrolled in Medicare Parts A & B. Medigap plans may be purchased on a guaranteed issue basis (no health questions asked) during a six-month open enrollment period when an individual first becomes eligible for Medicare.
+Medicare Supplement policies are designed to cover expenses not covered (or only partially covered) by the original Medicare (Parts A and B) fee-for-service benefits.
+They are only available to individuals enrolled in Medicare Parts A and B. Medigap plans may be purchased on a guaranteed issue basis (no health questions asked) during a six-month open enrollment period when an individual first becomes eligible for Medicare.
 The benefits offered by Medigap plans are standardized.

 Hospital indemnity insurance

 Hospital indemnity insurance provides a fixed daily, weekly or monthly benefit while the insured is confined in a hospital.
 The payment is not dependent on actual hospital charges, and is most commonly expressed as a flat dollar amount.
 Hospital indemnity benefits are paid in addition to any other benefits that may be available, and are typically used to pay out-of-pocket and non-covered expenses associated with the primary medical plan, and to help with additional expenses (e.g., child care) incurred while in the hospital.